 this post is sponsored by Wilfa.

-I’m sitting at our kitchen table, wearing super comfy clothes, got my reading glasses on, and I’m surrounded by an endless amount of boxes.
+I’m sitting at our kitchen table, wearing super comfy clothes, got my anti blue light glasses on, and I’m surrounded by an endless amount of boxes.
 After living out of a few boxes and in different places for eight months, we’re finally done with our #waterdamagefun.
 Damn was this whole thing a nightmare.
 But luckily we have a home now!
 Since moving is no one’s favorite thing, I thought we could talk about something else, liiiiike juicing!
 You see, I’m totally head over heels for cold pressed juices at the moment and have found my long lost love for beetroots (I’m drinking a beetroot juice while writing this, ha).

 I bought my first juicer about five years ago in the midst of a terrible flu and feel in love with it instantly.
 For a while I was an avid juice maker but for the last couple of years I’ve been juicing every now and then when a craving hits.
 A few weeks ago I got to try out Wilfa’s new Andante Slow Juicer and now I’m totally back in the game.